-The 20th annual Pro Bono Week will take place this year from 1st to 5th November 2021.
-It will offer an opportunity to recognise and support the voluntary contribution made by the legal profession across the UK in giving free legal help to those in need.
+The 20th annual Pro Bono Week took place from 1st to 5th November 2021.
+It offered an opportunity to recognise and support the voluntary contribution made by the legal profession across the UK in giving free legal help to those in need.

-The 20th anniversary of Pro Bono Week will be a pivotal moment to look ahead to the next twenty years of pro bono whilst also shining a spotlight on some of the key moments and cases from the past two decades.
-This look to the future will also coincide with the focus on climate change taking place in November with the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow.
+The 20th anniversary of Pro Bono Week was a pivotal moment to look ahead to the next twenty years of pro bono whilst also shining a spotlight on some of the key moments and cases from the past two decades.
+This look to the future coincided with the focus on climate change taking place in November with the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow.

-As in previous years, during Pro Bono Week organisations will be encouraged to organise events, comms and publications which focus on one of three topics:
+As in previous years, during Pro Bono Week organisations were encouraged to organise events, comms and publications which focused on one of three topics:

 - Celebrating pro bono: commending those who give back and recent successes in pro bono.

 - Pro bono pathways: exploring the different ways lawyers can volunteer throughout their careers.

 - Effective pro bono: sharing best practice and discussing what makes an effective pro bono service.

 Law firms, chambers, legal societies, charities, in-house lawyers, law schools and universities were encouraged to plan events or comms campaigns, both internal or external, to take place throughout the week.
 Many organisations also took the opportunity to publish reports or launch new initiatives to an engaged pro bono audience.
 Events were a mixture of online, in-person and hybrid events.